 Risks of Failing to Run Static Analysis

+Using a static analysis tool that can implement these programming standards while integrating with your development process is critical.
 From a business perspective, failing to check your work with at least one static analysis tool significantly raises the risk of deploying or releasing your applications.
 Defects can lead to exploitable code that malicious hackers can use to crash the system, expose sensitive data, etc. In the case of safety-critical software, the consequences can be far more serious.

 Benefits of Automated Static Analysis